Pitt preps for bowl by getting away from New York glitz

 “Every bowl week is different,” Narduzzi said.
 “It's definitely an odd week, and it always is.
 But you prepare for the oddness.
 Our kids, it's a reward for them to come out here to New York City and enjoy this great city, the hospitality of the New York Yankees and New Era.
 It's an incredible atmosphere and it's what it is.”

-Denis P. Gorman is a freelance writer .
+Denis P. Gorman is a freelance writer.